-- an east-west regional bicycle route along the rail corridor to connect the train stations along the T1 Western line

-- an improved east-west bicycle route from Oxley Park to St Marys along Adelaide Street, a section of Glossop Street and then along Chapel Street up to Queen Street

-- two improved walking routes from Oxley Park to St Marys as follows:

-- o a walking route along Adelaide

-Street connecting to Stapleton

-Parade through an existing but

-upgraded pedestrian path.
-This

-route will then connect to Gidley

-Street and further up to Queen

-Street through an existing lane and

-a proposed new through-site link

-- o a walking link from Brisbane Street connecting through an existing but upgraded pedestrian path to Champness Crescent.
+- an east-west regional bicycle route along the rail corridor to connect the train stations along the T1 Western line - an improved east-west bicycle route from Oxley Park to St Marys along Adelaide Street, a section of Glossop Street and then along Chapel Street up to Queen Street - two improved walking routes from Oxley Park to St Marys as follows: - a walking route along Adelaide Street connecting to Stapleton Parade through an existing but upgraded pedestrian path.
+This route will then connect to Gidley Street and further up to Queen Street through an existing lane and a proposed new through-site link - a walking link from Brisbane Street connecting through an existing but upgraded pedestrian path to Champness Crescent.
 This route will then traverse through a new open space to the east of Ross Place (refer to Place Outcome 5), and connect to Queen Street through an existing access easement and a new pedestrian through site link

-- an eastward extension of the existing shared walking and cycling route along the Great Western Highway - improved east-west connections between the main street and South Creek as follows: - o a walking and bicycle route along the Kungala Street shared zone - o a walking and bicycle route along Belar Street, Merinda/ Waratah streets and a future link to investigate through the St Marys Senior High School as part of the Master Plan in consultation with the school and School Infrastructure NSW - o a walking and bicycle route along Crana Street and the new east-west road an improved walking and bicycle route from North St Marys to St Marys Town Centre via Oleander Road, the open space at the corner of Glossop Street and Kurrajong Road, along Glossop Street, Harris Street and the proposed north-south overbridge at the transport interchange.
-An alternative for this route away from the busy Glossop Street, through the industrial area, is proposed to be investigated as part of the St Marys
+- an eastward extension of the existing shared walking and cycling route along the Great Western Highway - improved east-west connections between the main street and South Creek as follows: - a walking and bicycle route along the Kungala Street shared zone - a walking and bicycle route along Belar Street, Merinda Street/ Waratah Street and through the St Marys Senior High School - a walking and bicycle route along Crana Street and the new east-west road an improved walking and bicycle route from North St Marys to St Marys Town Centre via Oleander Road, the open space at the corner of Glossop Street and Kurrajong Road, along Glossop Street, Harris Street and the proposed north-south overbridge at the transport interchange.
+An alternative for this route is through the industrial area, using formalised access easements and new links to improve the permeability of the block a north-south walking and bicycle route along Queen Street, further connecting up to Forrester Road and beyond via a proposed cross-rail overbridge a north-south walking route connecting Jack Jewry Reserve and St Marys Public School through the Civic Heart Precinct a north-south walking and bicycle route along the eastern boundary of the St Marys Senior High School connecting to the regional bicycle route along the rail corridor